DavyJonesLocker/postgres_ext/README.md

 [Stack Overflow](http://stackoverflow.com).
 Be sure to tag the question with `DockYard` so we can find it.

-## Roadmap

- * Arel support for INET, CIDR and Array related where clauses
- * Backport HStore code from Rails 4.0

 ## Installation

 Add this line to your application's Gemfile: